Skip to main content

 Pick a starting archetype

-Most salons fit into one of these patterns.
-Pick the closest one — you can adjust individual fields after.
+Most businesses fit into one of these patterns.
+Pick the closest one in Settings → Booking Policies — you can fine-tune any individual field after.

 Lenient

-For salons with a loyal, regular clientele and a low no-show history.
+For businesses with a loyal, regular clientele and a low no-show history.

 • Cancellation: 24 hours, no fee